proycon/foliadocserve/README.rst

 The result set will contain all the words the entity applies too, as well as the entity as a whole::

- FOR w WHERE class != "PUNCT" FOR event WHERE class = "tweet"

 ------------------------------
 Corrections and Alternatives